Bull Stone House

 Sarah Wells

-• The first colonial woman to settle on the Wawayanda Patent in May 1712
+• The first woman of European descent to settle on the Wawayanda Patent in May 1712.

-• An indentured apprentice bound by public authority as a domestic handmaid to Manhattan carpenter and East River Dock Master Christopher Denne and his wife Elizabeth.
-Denne was an original owner, among 12, of the Wawayanda Patent in Orange County, NY
+• An indentured servant for Christopher Denne and his wife Elizabeth.
+Denne was an original owner, among 12, of the Wawayanda Patent in what is now Orange County, NY

-• At the age of 16, Sarah accepted Denne's offer to make his land claim in Orange County on the Otterkill when he promised her 100 acres when her indenture ended.
+• At the age of about 16, Sarah accepted Denne's offer to make his land claim by settling a camp on the Otterkill ahead of the Denne’s arrival.
+In exchange he promised her 100 acres when her indentureship ended.

-• She traveled by single-mast sloop from NYC up the Hudson River to Plum Point with 3 hired carpenters and 3 Munsee men as guides.
+• She traveled by single-mast sloop from NYC up the Hudson River to Plum Point (now New Windsor, NY) with 3 hired carpenters and 3 Munsee indigenous men as guides.

-• They hiked 20 miles inland to the banks of the Otterkill in what became the township of Goshen and Sarah became the first colonial settling woman in the area.
+• They hiked 20 miles through the wilderness inland to the banks of the Otterkill

-• The Munsee men and the carpenters built Sarah a tree-branch wigwam on the creek and helped her get established before the Denne's arrived.
+• The Munsee men and the carpenters built Sarah a tree-branch wigwam on the creek and helped her to get established before the Dennes arrived.

-• William died in 1755/56, leaving Sarah at home with at least 5 minor children.
+• William died in the winter of 1755-1756, leaving Sarah at home with 5 minor children.

-• She is buried at Hamptonburgh Cemetery just yards from the Stone House and next to her first husband William Bull.
+• She died on April 21, 1796 and is buried at Hamptonburgh Cemetery near the Bull Stone House on Bull Burying Hill next to her first husband William Bull.

-On April 23, 1796, the day of Sarah’s funeral, a family memorial was written listing her 12 children who bore 98 grandchildren, 212 great grandchildren and 13 great-great grandchildren, totaling 335 descendants
+• On April 23, 1796, the day of Sarah’s funeral, a family memorial was written listing her 12 children, 98 grandchildren, 212 great grandchildren and 13 great-great grandchildren, totaling 335 descendants.

 Picture